naggie/megafilter/README.md

 This is a personal replacement for Google reader.
 It's simple and suits my workflow.

+Articles are added to a circular FIFO queue, so that the latest articles always appear next.
+Articles can be:

+* **Skipped** to be viewed later
+* **Published** to a JSONP 'RSS' feed
+* **Discarded** from the queue
+* **Inspected** to view the article from the original website, with comments

+Destructive actions can be undone.

+The current article is synchronised across all devices, so you can continue reading on yor smartphone.

 Please let people know about it.
 I would love for this to become popular.
 If you have any questions please contact me using callan.bryant@gmail.com.